Disability Studies and Community Inclusion - Graduate Certificate

-The Disability Studies and Community Inclusion graduate certificate prepares students to be leaders in promoting the inclusion of people with disabilities, across the lifespan and in community life.
-The focus is to understand the nature, meaning, health, social and political implications and consequences of disability within the context of a diverse and global culture.
+The Disability Studies and Community Inclusion graduate certificate prepares students to be leaders in promoting the inclusion of people with disabilities in all aspects of life and across the lifespan.
+The focus is to understand the nature, meaning, health, social and political implications and consequences of disability within the context of a diverse and global world.
 Following guidelines from the Society for Disability Studies, the certificate is interdisciplinary, challenges the view of disability as an individual defect that can be remedied through medical intervention and includes national and international perspectives, policies, literature, culture and history.

 Fully Offered At:

 - Kent Campus